-I am a software developer by trade.
+I am a software engineer by trade.
 My experience spans a range of modern technologies, something I started to build up at University by building a full-stack web application for data analysis as my final year project.

 Final year projects have to be completed in a fixed time frame and with limited resources.
 Naturally, I wanted to spend my time working on the quality of my project's language processing and building an effective UI, not wasting time with tedious database and server setup.

 For this reason, the project is based on Python and the Django web server, which provides a simple web setup with minimal configuration.

 In order to limit the scope of the project and ensure timely delivery, the architecture was (loosely) specified ahead of time, as demonstrated in this graphic.

 This screenshot shows an example of a results page on Moodscoop.
 While full lexical data and source tweets are shown in a data-intensive format lower down the page, the design aims to show primarily visual information above the fold.

 Emojis - as an increasingly common decorator for text on social media - are given the top spot as a small selection of them can give the user a very good idea of sentiments expressed in the data found.
 As the saying goes, "A picture is worth a thousand words".